Moving into a retirement village is a big decision – here are some answers to some of the more commonly asked questions.

 Yes, absolutely.
 The facilities can be booked out for almost any occasion, you will just be required to clean up after the party!

 Don’t worry, this is a common concern for many people.
-The good news is that all our villages have a Work Shed where you can store your tools and continue your handiwork.
-These are some of the best used spaces in our villages, so you may even find yourself picking up more skills after you move in.
+The good news is that most of our villages have a Work Shed where you can store your tools and continue your handiwork.
+These are some of the best used spaces in these villages, so you may even find yourself picking up more skills after you move in.

 If you’re worried about downsizing why not follow this as a guide:

 The things you love – keep them!
 There’s plenty of storage space in our villages – and if you’re moving into a smaller residence why not give it to people you love too.
 Be happy that you’ll be bringing others happiness.